From BR Bullpen

 After college, Young began his long baseball journey in Europe.
 He has played for England's Windsor Bears, Sweden's Alby Stars, Holland's Robur 58, Germany's Tübingen Hawks, Portugal's Academica Coimbra and France's Senart Templier.
 Young hit .415/.500/.683 in 12 games for Tübingen in 2006 but failed to play enough to qualify for the league lead in anything.
 In 2007, he hit .254/.376/.320 for Senart Templier.

 Young has played for the British national team since 2000.
-He hit .296/.355/.444 in the 2001 European Championship and 2003 European Championship (7 for 16, 3 2B, 3B).
+He hit .296/.355/.444 in the 2001 European Championship and did well in the 2003 European Championship (7 for 16, 3 2B, 3B).
 In the 2005 European Championship, he tied Danny Rombley for the best average (.500) and led with a .600 OBP.
 He failed to make the tourney All-Star team as Jairo Ramos Gizzi was picked at first base.
 In the 2007 European Championship, Young batted .345/.472/.517 with 11 RBI in eight games to help Britain to its second ever silver medal (the first coming in 1967).
 He was 0 for 3 in the Gold Medal game, getting hit by a Michiel van Kampen pitch in Great Britain's 6-1 loss.

 In the 2008 European Cup in Regensburg, Young hit .333/.350/.389 for Sénart.
 In the regular Division Elite season, he hit .272/.355/.364 with 35 runs and 30 RBI in 48 games for the Templiers.
 He also went 0-2 on the mound.